NYUAD-CRC/crc-docs/_sources/hpc/system/gpu_nodes.rst.txt

 Step-by-step guide
 -------------------

-1. Users that want to have access to the GPU nodes have to make a request for access.
-By default, any account in Jubail is created without access to the GPU nodes.

-2. In order to submit jobs to be allocated in the GPU nodes, these are the slurm directives (where ``<NUMBER>`` is the number of GPU cards requested):
+ In order to submit jobs to be allocated in the GPU nodes, these are the slurm directives (where ``<NUMBER>`` is the number of GPU cards requested):

 .. code-block:: bash